 Toadstool hoodoos are definitely worth visiting when driving between Page and Kanab on the Utah / Arizona border.
 This is a short family friendly hike with interesting and photogenic rock formations at the end.

 If you’re already in the area, allow an hour or two for hiking to toadstool hoodoos.
 Timing it for sunset would be even better.

 We personally think the many natural attractions like Toadstool Hoodoos make Kanab one of the most unmissable places to visit in Utah.

 We have to admit we almost skipped toadstool hoodoos hike after spending most of the day photographing The Wave.

-But we have FOMO (fear of missing out!) and despite being tired, pure persistence got us into the trailhead parking lot along US-89.
+But we have FOMO (fear of missing out!) and despite being tired, persistence got us into the trailhead parking lot along US-89.
 After a quick snack and drink, we started our hike to the toadstool hoodoos.